Garry Halliday

 Garry Halliday is a British television series for children on the BBC from 1959 to 1962.
 The show starred Terence Longdon as airman Garry Halliday.
-The episodes were based on books by Justin Blake: Justin Blake was in fact a pseudonym for the writers John Griffith Bowen and Jeremy Bullmore.
+The series was credited to the writer 'Justin Blake': this was in fact a pseudonym for the scriptwriters John Griffith Bowen and Jeremy Bullmore, who also wrote some novelisations of the Garry Halliday TV stories under the same name.

 Plot

 Reminiscent of Biggles, Halliday was a pilot for a commercial airline, Halliday Charter Company, and flew to his adventures in an aircraft with the call sign Golf Alpha Oboe Roger George.
 He was assisted by co-pilot Bill Dodds, played by Terence Alexander, who was later Charlie in Bergerac.
 The airline's control base station was Lima Foxtrot.

 Their enemy was The Voice, played by Elwyn Brook-Jones, so called because he was never seen by other characters, so that at the end of each series he could escape and reappear in the next.
-Invisible even to his own gang, The Voice at first shone a powerful light in their faces to disguise his identity; later he used closed-circuit television.
+Invisible even to his own gang, The Voice at first remained behind a two-way mirror to disguise his identity; later he used closed-circuit television.

 Production

-Based on the books by Justin Blake, one trailer special and two series were produced.
-Each episode lasted 25 minutes: